-Get a full list of exactly what is included in the sale, including everything from chairs and desks to computers and copy machines.
+Get a full list of exactly what is included in the practice for sale, including everything from chairs and desks to computers and copy machines.
 The list should also include the itemized value of each piece of equipment, as well as its age and condition.

 10. Study Applicable Accounts Receivable